PartiallyFrozen/ComfyUI-Breakout-Window/README.md

 * **Smart Unique Naming:** Clicking "Set Unique Titles" now logically names your windows based on their current state (e.g., *Breakout Control Window 1*, *Breakout External Window 2*, *Breakout Floating Window 1*).
 * **Dynamic Sidebar:** The Displays menu is now context-aware.
 If you have no windows open, the "Close All Open Windows" button automatically greys out and disables.
 * **Auto-Resizing Text Inputs:** Multi-line string controls on the dashboard now automatically expand as you type (capping at ~10 lines) for a much cleaner UI.

 ---

-## 🔧 Under the Hood (Performance Architecture)

-Version 2.0 features a completely rewritten DOM management and synchronization baseline:
-* **Zero Memory Leaks:** Background polling loops have been removed.
-The sidebar now refreshes instantly and contextually when you click the "Displays" tab.
-* **Rock-Solid Syncing:** Control nodes (Int, Float, String, Bool, Seed) now use a strict widget wait-loop (`wrapNameWidget`).
-This guarantees that user inputs on the dashboard flawlessly sync bidirectionally with the canvas, regardless of load speed.
-* **Shadow DOM Safe:** Fixed issues where collapsing and reopening the ComfyUI sidebar would result in blank menus or disconnected buttons.

----